anav-dev/hand-embroidery/assets/docs/test/TESTING.md

     The extra bottom space of the dropdown menu was fixed by applying the flex property 'justify-content: space-evenly' so menu link items will be distributed evenly.

-    On the footer the columns heading were highlighted by increasing the font-weight property.
+    On the footer the columns headings were highlighted by increasing the font-weight property.

 - __Responsiveness Issue: Contact Form__